Skip to content

 Is a longer term always worse?

 For total cost, usually yes.
-For cash flow, sometimes no. A longer term with lower monthly payment can free cash for emergency fund or higher-return investments.
-The trade-off depends on interest rate gap and your financial priorities.
+For cash flow, sometimes no. A longer term with lower monthly payment frees cash that can be redirected to other priorities.
+The trade-off depends on the rate gap between the two offers and the borrower's cash-flow situation.

 What rate should I expect?